Pinto Colvig: Personal life

 Colvig married Margaret Bourke Slavin (1892–1950) in 1916, and settled with her in San Francisco, where four of their five boys were born.
 Later, their last son was born in Los Angeles.
-After Margret died in 1950, Colvig married his second wife Peggy Bernice Allaire in January 1952, they remained married until Colvig's death in 1967.
+After Margaret died in 1950, Colvig married his second wife Peggy Bernice Allaire in January 1952, they remained married until Colvig's death in 1967.

 Colvig was the father of the character and voice actor Vance Colvig, who also later portrayed Bozo the Clown on a live TV program.

 A lifelong smoker, Colvig was one of the pioneers in advocating warning labels about cancer risk on cigarette packages in the United States.

 Death

 Colvig died of lung cancer on October 3, 1967, at Motion Picture Country Hospital in Woodland Hills, Los Angeles, California, at age 75.
-He was interred at Holy Cross Cemetery in Culver City.
-Their graves remained unmarked for years until Colvig's great-granddaughter designed his marker and Arthur Dark, his descendants placed this headstone in 2020.
+He was buried at Holy Cross Cemetery in Culver City.
+His grave remained unmarked for years until Colvig's descendants, his great-granddaughter and Arthur Dark, designed his marker and placed his headstone respectively in 2020.